raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 Similar to EventStream, Signal is **lazy**, so everything in the [Laziness](#laziness) section applies to Signals as well.

 Unlike EventStream, a Signal always has a current value.
 For instance, you could create a Signal by calling `val signal = eventStream.toSignal(initialValue)`.
-In that example, `signal`'s current value would first be equal to `initialValue`, and then any time `eventStream` emits a value, `signal`'s current value would be updated to the emitted value, and then `signal` would emit this new current value.
+In that example, `signal`'s current value would first equal to `initialValue`, and then any time `eventStream` emits a value, `signal`'s current value would be updated to the emitted value, and then `signal` would emit this new current value.

 However, all of that would only happen if `signal` had any observers (because of [Laziness](#laziness)).
 If `signal` had no observers, its current value would be stuck at the last current value it saved while it had observers, or at `initialValue` if it never had observers.

 This laziness makes `Signal` generally unsuitable to represent state because its current value might get inconsistent in the absence of observers.
 It is also the reason why you can't directly access a Signal's current value (there is no `now()` method on it).
-(TODO[Docs] WELL HOW DO I READ ITS CURRENT VALUE THEN HUH)
+You can use `stream.withCurrentValueOf(signal).map((lastStreamEvent, signalCurrentValue) => ???)` to access `signal`'s current value.
+The resulting stream will still be lazy, but this way the processing of `currentValue` is just as lazy as `currentValue` itself, so there is no risk of looking at a stale `currentValue`.
+If you don't need lastStreamEvent, use `stream.sample(signal).map(signalCurrentValue => ???)` instead.
+Note: both of these output streams will emit only when `stream` emits, as documented in the code.

 When adding an Observer to a Signal, it will immediately receive its current value, as well as any future values.
 If you don't want the observer to receive the current value, add an observer to the stream `signal.changes` instead.